justineenyan/alx-system_engineering-devops/0x00-shell_basics/README.md

- Create a script that creates the directories in the current directory Create a script that creates the directories in the current directory command that lists all the files and directories of the current directory, separated by commas
+ Create a script that creates the directories in the current directory Create a script that creates the directories in the current directory command that lists all the files and directories of the current directory, separated by commas Create a command file that acn be used to detect files